 For earlier years of assessment PBOs, once approved under section 30, were generally fully exempt from normal tax on their receipts and accruals and taxable capital gains, regardless of the source from which they were derived.
 The two key provisions giving effect to the system of partial taxation are section 10(1)(cN) and paragraph 63A (capital gains and capital losses).
-For more information on the background to CGT and PBOs before the insertion of paragraph 63A, see issue 1 of this Note which can be found on the SARS website under Legal Counsel / Legal Counsel Archive / Interpretation Notes.
+For more information on the background to CGT and PBOs before the insertion of paragraph 63A, see issue 1 of this Note which can be found on the SARS website www.sars.gov.za under Legal & Policy / Archive / Interpretation Notes.

-Any capital gain or capital loss made on the disposal of an asset, substantially the whole of which has not been used in the carrying on of a PBA, must be taken into account for CGT purposes.
+Under paragraph 63A any capital gain or capital loss made on the disposal of an asset, substantially the whole of which has not been used in the carrying on of a PBA, will be taken into account for CGT purposes.